BarryCarlyon/twitch_misc/eventsub/conduits/README.md

 - If set to auto will create a Conduit if one doesn't exist OR will use the ONLY conduit that exists
 - It assigns itself to the `SHARD_ID` assinged from env, which generally is gonna be shard 0 as if it auto creates it only makes a conduit of 1 shard.

-It assumes anotehr process handles subscription creation.
+It assumes another process handles subscription creation.

 It's not _that_ practical but theres use cases for this.
 As after connect and the conduit/single shard is ready then the same process can create (or check) that all needed subscriptions are created and assigned to the conduit.